-Tooth decay (cavity) is the most common oral health concern affecting both adults and children.
+Tooth decay is the most common oral health concern affecting both adults and children.
 Thorough at-home hygiene, regular preventive dental checkups, and avoiding sugary or acidic foods is typically effective in preventing cavities.
 However, even patients who take great care of their teeth may find themselves struggling to control tooth decay.
-Dental sealants offer a great preventive dentistry solution for Trinity Dental patients with chronic cavities.
+Dental sealants from our Zionsville, IN dental team offer a great preventive dentistry solution for Trinity Dental patients with chronic cavities.
 They seal out decay-causing bacteria, plaque, and tartar, significantly reducing risk for tooth decay.

 Dental sealants are made out of a monomer plastic material.
 These plastics are applied in a liquid state, and they harden into position when exposed to a low heat light.
 Once in place, the clear plastic coating seals out potentially destructive materials to keep smiles whole and healthy.